turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 These properties will get you far enough for now, but they're just scratching the surface at what flex can do!
 If you want more, check out this [extensive guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) from CSS tricks.
 </section>

+## Tips and Tricks (write these in your notes!)

+When you are about to use flexbox, ask yourself the following questions:
+- What elements do I want to move?
+- What is the parent element of those elements?

+If flex isn't working the way you think it should, check the following things:
+- Did you remember to include `display: flex;`?
+Without that line of code, the other flex properties won't work!
+- Are you sure you're working with the correct element?
+Check that parent-child relationship in the HTML file to be sure that you are working with the direct parent.
+- Is the parent element big enough?
+Add a border to the parent element.
+If it is the same width and/or height as the children, you won't be able to move those children as expected.

 ## Using Flexbox on Nested Elements

 <div class="call-to-action">